 That’s really interesting.

-There’s a copy of a piece of paper.
-The lord of that provence commending the samurai of a “battle well fought.”
-All those are in Japanese, and I know about it but I can’t even read it and I can only speak the language.
+The lord of that provence commended the samurai of a “battle well fought.”
+All those [copies] are in Japanese, and I know about it but I can’t even read it and I can only speak the language.
 But my grandfather’s last name was Mori.
 And I think it’s a seaside town.
 What happened was, the family owned this vast piece of property and the two brothers just gave it all to the farmers during the land reform and came to the U.S., looking for gold I should say.
 Then one brother went back to Japan and my grandfather died a poor man.
 He even went to Alaska looking for gold.
 I think my grandfather and brother didn’t want to farm their land so they thought there was more opportunity in the U.S.

-Do you remember a conversation that your parents had with you over moving to the camps?
+Do you remember any conversations with your parents about moving to the camps?

 They went with the flow, evidently.
 They packed up.
 They closed their laundry business.
 And we waited for evacuation because we knew it was coming.

-Did you ever experience anything negative from school?
+Did you ever experience anything negative at school?

-So in camp everybody started to separate.
+In camp, everybody started to separate.
 Everybody just did nothing.
 This was the beginning of family getting scattered.
 Boys went with their group and girls went with their group.
-My mother would occasionally work in this canteen, they used to bring in fresh tuna from Denver or some place.
+My mother would occasionally work in this canteen.
+They used to bring in fresh tuna from Denver or some place.
 She would go to the mess hall and bring the food home.
 Because a lot of people would eat in the mess hall.
 A lot of people would go and get three meals a day and eat at their own home.
-Not very many but there were people.
+Not very many, but there were people [who did that].

 Why do you think they did so?